Code of Conduct

 - Harass or intimidate a child or adult because of their age, race, gender, sexual orientation, religious belief, socio-economic class or disability.

-- Never invite or allow children to stay with you at your home.
+- Invite or allow children to stay with you at your home.